 - Being male

-Mild cases may go unnoticed until later in life when they occur in response to surgery or trauma.
-Internal bleeding may happen anywhere, and bleeding into joints is common.
+Mild cases may go unnoticed until later in life.
+Symptoms may first occur after surgery or injury.
+Internal bleeding may occur anywhere.

 - Blood in the urine or stool

 - Prolonged bleeding from cuts, tooth extraction, and surgery

 If you are the first person in the family to have a suspected bleeding disorder, your doctor will order a series of tests called a coagulation study.
 Once the specific defect has been identified, other people in your family will need tests to diagnose the disorder.